V&A Dundee: Reception

 V&A Dundee has received mixed reviews.
-It had been praised for being Scotland's first design museum and opening interactive exhibitions such as the Hello Robot exhibition in 2019.
-The museum was also named as one of the best places to visit in the world by TIME Magazine in 2019.
-It was the subject in 2019 of a profile in the Sky Arts programme The Art of Architecture.
+It had been praised for being Scotland's first design museum and opening interactive and cultural exhibitions such as the Hello Robot exhibition in 2019 and the Tartan exhibition in 2023.
+The museum was also named as one of the best places to visit in the world by TIME Magazine in 2019, winning the Scottish Design Award for Best Leisure / Culture Project in the same year.
+It was the subject of a profile in the Sky Arts programme The Art of Architecture.
+In 2020 the museum was nominated for European Museum of the Year.
+In 2022 the museum won the 'Building Brighter Futures Through Learning' award from the Family Learning Awards.

 In the first few months after opening, the museum was also criticised by architects because of the amount of unused space; some called the building "alarming" for elderly visitors, "silly", and "boring".

+As of October 2025, V&A Dundee is ranked 17th in a list of 141 things to do in Dundee on TripAdvisor, with an overall rating of 3.4.

+The building has been featured in several tv productions, including 'Succession', 'Antiques Roadshow', 'The Repair Shop on the Road' and 'Secrets of the Museum'.
+A two-part series 'Icons of Style', presented by Kirsty Wark, aired on BBC in early 2025.